DataDog/documentation/content/en/agent/amazon_ecs/apm.md

 tracer.configure(hostname=get_aws_ip())
 {{< /code-block >}}

-For more examples of how to set the Agent hostname in other languages, refer to the [change agent hostname documentation][1].
+For more examples of setting the Agent hostname in other languages, refer to the [change agent hostname documentation][1].

 [1]: https://docs.datadoghq.com/tracing/setup/python/#change-agent-hostname